Henry R. Robinson: Career

-Together, Clay and Robinson established the tradition of American political satire through cartoon.
+Clay and Robinson established the tradition of American political satire through cartoon.
 The cartoons were usually presented as pictorial metaphors with the cartoon's impact being determined by the portrayal of the figures.
 Robinson's work was sympathetic to the Whig Party, and he was open about his biases.
 But he worked independently of the party networks.
 Clay's political opinions were more independent.
 When Robinson and Clay disagreed on how they would address issues, Clay would work on other projects and Robinson would hire another artist.